 How to Check Your Vehicle’s Oil Level

 You should check your car’s oil at least once a month to make sure that there’s enough oil and that it isn’t contaminated.
 Oil reduces the friction in your engine and keeps it running smoothly.
-When you check your oil, if it is dirty or smells of gasoline, it should be changed.
+When you check your oil, if it is dirty or smells of gasoline, it’s time for your oil to be changed.
 You should also check the levels using the oil dipstick – if you’re oil is clean but only reaches the “Add” part of the dipstick, you’ll need to add more oil.

 Some European vehicles don’t have an oil dipstick.
 If you can’t find one on your vehicle, check the owner’s manual for how to check your oil.